elijah2428/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 #### • Identify patterns based on tracks with similar keys or modes (Major vs. Minor).
 #### • Determine if any genres or artists appear more frequently in playlists or charts.

+## 💡 Recommendations
+### For Artists
+#### •  They can focus on creating high-energy musics to improve their appeal to listeners as this factors correlate with higher streams based on the graphs.
+### For Tracks
+#### • Tracks with high danceability and energy tend to perform well, which reflects the broader trend toward upbeat music in popular playlists.
+This could be because such tracks resonate with listeners in social and active environments, like parties, workouts, and commutes.
 ## 🔧Technologies Used
 ### • Python: Data analysis and visualization
 ### • Jupyter Notebook: For running EDA interactively